 Great fit for: Online educators who want to teach an in-depth topic and craft a sales pitch around it with a visual aid that can help them make the sale.

 Now that you have a large list of lead magnet ideas to choose from, we challenge you to choose at least one to create this week.
-No matter if you are a side hustler or a full-time entrepreneur, making the time to create a lead magnet doesn’t have to be difficult.
+No matter if you are a side hustler or a full-time entrepreneur, you can find the time to create a lead magnet.

 Many of the lead magnet ideas we shared above could be completed in a few hours.
 Just think, you could be a few short hours away from turning more visitors into email subscribers.
 Sounds great, right?
 When you are ready to dive in, here are a few steps you’ll want to take this week.